smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/OnDriverDistraction/index.md

 Driver distraction rules may be specific to contry/area, so it depends on HMI when to trigger activate/deactivate states.

+_Note:_
+_1. Whether the app receives the notification in current HMILevel is defined by app's assigned Policies._
-_Note: SDL ignores all invalid notifications which come from HMI (invalid JSON, invalid data types/bounds etc)_
+_2. SDL ignores all invalid notifications which come from HMI (invalid JSON, invalid data types/bounds etc)._

 #### Parameters